JeixHuang/JeixHuang.github.io/_pages/about.md

 I have been studying at Beihang University since 2022, working towards my Bachelor's Degree.
 Currently a sophomore, I rank in the top 5% of my class.
 I have already secured a guaranteed place for further studies and am eager to pursue a Master's Degree or a direct PhD starting in September 2026 (Fall 2026).

 I have a strong interest in all topics related to AI integrated with mathematical theories and am actively exploring and expanding the boundaries of current AI technology.
-My efforts are primarily focused on three directions: (1) applying geometric theories from mathematics to AI technology, (2) optimizing and innovating alignment paradigms through game theory, and (3) advancing data-centric AI through representation learning based on embeddings.
+My efforts are primarily focused on three directions:
+(1) applying geometric theories from mathematics to AI technology
+(2) optimizing and innovating alignment paradigms through game theory
+(3) advancing data-centric AI through representation learning based on embeddings.
 <!-- He has published many papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=pL5W9z4AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>. -->